Devnician/welearn/README.md

       branch: develop`
 4. Before_deploy script is executed
 * Login as docker user in order to be able to push into docker hub subsequently - `- docker login -u $DOCKER_USERNAME -p $DOCKER_PASSWORD`.
 Note that environment variables must be declared for the project in the travis client which is accessed via browser - https://travis-ci.com/github/Devnician/welearn-front-end
-* Create a docker image on the travis VM `docker build -t welearn-backend .`
+* Create a docker image on the travis VM `docker build -t welearn-front-end .`
 * Validation check if the image is available - `docker images`
-* Tag the image so that it can be easily pulled from docker hub `docker tag welearn-backend $DOCKER_USERNAME/welearn-backend`
+* Tag the image so that it can be easily pulled from docker hub `docker tag welearn-front-end $DOCKER_USERNAME/welearn-front-end`
-* Push the image into docker hub `docker push $DOCKER_USERNAME/welearn-backend`
+* Push the image into docker hub `docker push $DOCKER_USERNAME/welearn-front-end`
 </details>

 ## /start.sh